cqse/teamscale-profiler-dotnet/documentation/userguide.md

 ## Configuration file

-By default, the profiler will look for a YAML configuration file in `%COR_PROFILER_PATH%.yml`.
+By default, the profiler will look for a YAML configuration file called `Profiler.yml` in the same directory as the profiler DLLs.

 Example: